 - 3 tablespoons chopped parsley

 - Mix the thyme, minced onion, garlic powder, paprika, salt and pepper in a small bowl.
-Rub each piece of chicken with the spice mix.
+Dip each piece of chicken in the spice mix, front and back.

-- Heat the ghee or oil in a large skillet and when hot, add the chicken pieces and cook about 5 minutes on each side, till nice and brown.
+- Heat the oil in a large skillet and when hot, add the chicken pieces and cook about 5 minutes on each side, till nice and brown.

 - Put the chopped garlic, remaining spices, extra virgin olive oil and the balsamic vinegar in the bottom of your crock pot.
 Add the chicken, skin side up.